 - Hearings are usually held on this preliminary report.

 - A final report is sent to the Government.
-Briefings consultations are held and the report is considered by relevant Ministers.
+Briefings are held and the report is considered by relevant Ministers.